Distributed Representations of Signed Networks: Introduction

-\begin{enumerate}[leftmargin=0cm,itemindent=0.5cm,labelwidth=\itemindent,labelsep=0cm,align=left,nosep] \item We propose \seine{}, a scalable node embedding method for feature learning in signed networks that maintains structural balance in higher order neighborhoods. \seine{} is generic by design and can handle both directed and undirected networks, including weighted or unweighted (binary) edges. \item We propose a novel node sampling method as an improvement over traditional negative sampling.
-The idea is to maintain a cache of nodes during optimization integral for maintaining the principles of structural balance in the network.
-This targeted node sampling technique can be treated as an extension of the negative sampling strategy used in word2vec models. \item Through extensive experimentation, we demonstrate that \seine{} generates better features suitable for a range of prediction tasks such as edge and node label prediction. \seine{}\footnote{The implementation is available at: \url{https://github.com/raihan2108/signet}} is able to generate embeddings for networks with millions of nodes in a scalable manner. \end{enumerate}
+A recent attempt to fill this gap is the work of~\citeauthor{sine} wherein the authors learn node representations by optimizing an objective function through a multi-layer neutral network based on structural balance theory.
+This work, however, models only local connectivity information through 2-hop paths and fails to capture global balance structures prevalent in a network.
+Our contributions are: \begin{enumerate}[leftmargin=0cm,itemindent=0.5cm,labelwidth=\itemindent,labelsep=0cm,align=left,nosep] \item We propose \seine{}, a scalable node embedding method for feature learning in signed networks that maintains structural balance in higher order neighborhoods. \seine{} is very generic by design, and can handle both directed and undirected networks, including weighted or unweighted (binary) edges. \item We propose a novel node sampling method as an improvement over traditional negative sampling.
+The idea is to keep a cache of nodes during optimization integral for maintaining the principles of structural balance in the network.
+This targeted node sampling can be treated as an extension of the negative sampling used in word2vec models. \item Through extensive experimentation, we demonstrate that \seine{} generates better features suitable for a range of prediction tasks such as edge and node label prediction. \seine{} is able to scalably generate embeddings for networks with millions of nodes. \end{enumerate}